kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 **Before continuing on to the Release Notes specific requirements listed below, please review and work through the tasks in the [Release Team Onboarding Guide](/release-team/release-team-onboarding.md).**

-### Skills and Experience Requirements:
+### Skills and Experience Requirements

-* Strong written and verbal communications skills
+- Strong written and verbal communications skills
-* A working knowledge of Kubernetes concepts
+- A working knowledge of Kubernetes concepts
-* Project management experience is helpful but not required
+- Project management experience is helpful but not required

-### Time Requirements:
+### Time Requirements

 Compared to other release team roles, release notes is one of the least time intensive roles.